Wah Yan College, Hong Kong: Prefects' Board

 The Prefects' Board is an independent organisation under direct delegation of the Principal.
 The Prefects' main duties include maintaining discipline at school and promoting harmony among students.
 Prefects' Board runs a committee system directed under the Head Prefect.
 The board is also responsible for co-ordinating all internal and external functions held by the school.
 Every year, approximately 70 prefects are divided into five groups, each with their respective group leaders.
 Prefects have rights to issue warning slips according to the seriousness of the offence.

 There are 1–2 development workshops each school year, aiming to enhance the readiness and qualities of prefects.
 Before summer, there is also a Prefect Training Camp, to prepare Probationary Prefects and the new cabinet of committee members for the challenges they will face in the upcoming school year.

 Star Studio

 Wah Yan Star Studio is the college's campus TV team.
 The team handles all audio-visual matters throughout the school year including assemblies and other school events.
 The team is also responsible for recording the school events and publishing the video recording or describing the events.
 The team is also free to record and publish interesting videos/dramas filmed by themselves, much like a TV station.
 All the videos are published online.

 The team is considered a school organization and is not interfered by the Student Association.

 Houses

-There are four houses in Wah Yan.
+There are five houses in Wah Yan.
 Each house has their own colour.